 Accommodation in Melbourne

-Finding accommodation is always a great concern for international students but finding accommodation in Melbourne is not very hard.
+Finding accommodation is always a great concern for international students but finding accommodation in Melbourne is, in fact, not very hard.
 If you are looking for private accommodation however, we advice you not to pay for anything before you've seen the place.
 A good idea is to arrive to Melbourne one or two weeks before your courses begin and go hunting.

-Also, RMIT can help you find student accommodation in Melbourne and helps to organize:
+Also, RMIT can help you find student accommodation in Melbourne and help to organize:

 - Student apartment complexes where students can live on campus, share apartments and live under safe conditions.